 TTFB measures the delay between sending a request to your server and receiving the first byte in response.
 TTFB includes network transit time (which Argo’s Smart Routing optimizes) and processing time on your server (which Argo does not affect.
 See below graph for Nginx’s response time for this blog).

 Cloudflare Argo and my previous setup

 Above: Screen crop of Nginx Amplify graphs (this blog).
 The response time spike was due to my WordPress admin back-end activity.

-Without Cloudflare Argo, I used Cloudflare’s FPC (Full Page Caching) via page rules for 300ms+ off cached response times.
+Without Cloudflare Argo, I used Cloudflare’s FPC (Full Page Caching) via page rules for a 300ms reduction in cached response times.

-With Cloudflare Argo, I’m using Nginx w/ fastcgi_cache for FPC.
+With Cloudflare Argo, I used Nginx w/ fastcgi_cache for FPC.
 This means all page requests, even uncached, are fast.

 Above: My current Cloudflare page rules.
 FPC could still be enabled here, but I prefer the flexibility with it off.

-Above: Shows my monthly Cloudflare bandwidth usage.
+Above: This Shows my monthly Cloudflare bandwidth usage.
 Argo is priced at $5/domain monthly, plus $0.10 per GB of transfer.